What to know about buying a house in Missouri

 Housing is generally more expensive in Missouri’s three biggest cities than elsewhere in the state.
 If you’re looking at pricier real estate, check whether your city or county has a down payment assistance program and compare it to the statewide one run by the MHDC.

-The median list price of homes in Kansas City was $240,000 in September 2022.
-That was an increase of 6.7% year-over-year according to Realtor.com.
+The median list price of homes in Kansas City was $259,900 in October 2024.
+That stayed flat year-over-year, according to Realtor.com.

 If you want to buy a home at that median price, your down payment options might fall between: